ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 See https://hub.docker.com/r/gitlab/gitlab-ce/ for the latest version.
 You can also specify an earlier one.

-Start a GitLab container just as described in **step 2** of the setup process and wait for a couple of minutes.
+Start a GitLab container just as described in [Start Gitlab](#Start-Gitlab) and wait for a couple of minutes.
 GitLab should configure itself automatically.
 If there are no issues, you can delete the old container using `docker rm gitlab_old` and the olf image (see `docker images`) using `docker rmi <old-image-id>`.

 ## Jenkins

 ### Jenkins Server Setup

-1. Custom docker image\
+1. Pull the latest Jenkins LTS Docker image

+        sudo docker pull jenkins/jenkins:lts

+2. Create a custom docker image

+    Run the following command to get the latest jenkins LTS docker image.

     In order to install and use Maven with Java 12 in the Jenkins container, you have to first install maven, then download Java 12 and finally configure Maven to use Java 12 instead of the default version.

     To perform all these steps automatically, you can prepare a Docker image:

-        Copy the following content in a file named `Dockerfile`
+    Copy the following content in a file named `Dockerfile`, e.g. in the folder `/opt/jenkins/` using `vim Dockerfile`.

         FROM jenkins/jenkins:lts